ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 The {{site.data.keyword.tg_short}} service instance is managed exclusively by the *network* team.
 Editor access is required for creation.
 Manager access to the created instance allows VPCs to be connected to the {{site.data.keyword.tg_short}}.

-In this example a single DNS zone, `widgets.com` will be created and access to the DNS zone will be permitted to all of the VPCs.
+In this example, a single DNS zone, `widgets.com` will be created and access to the DNS zone will be permitted to all the VPCs.
 The DNS service instance is created by the *network* team (Editor role) and permitting the zones requires the Manager role.
 DNS resolution at run time in an instance on a VPC does not require IAM access.
 The *shared* team needs to list the DNS instances (Viewer role) and add an A or CNAME record (Manager role).

 [VPC](https://{DomainName}/docs/vpc) Infrastructure Service (IS) consists of about 15 different service types.
-Some are only of concern to the *network* team, like network ACLs.
+Some are only of concern to the *network* team, like network ACLs (access control lists).
 Others are only of concern to the microservice teams, like VSI instances.
-But some are edited by the *network* team and operated by the microservice team, like subnet.
+But some are edited by the *network* team and operated by the microservice team, like subnets.
 The *network* team will create the subnet and a microservice team will create an instance in a subnet.
 For the purpose of this tutorial the VPC IS service types, {{site.data.keyword.tg_short}} and DNS are summarized for each access group in the table below.
 The contents of the table are the required roles.

 |Service|network|shared|application|
 |-|-|-|-|